chaitanyawaikar/User-Service/README.md

 To run this application, start the sbt shell and type
 ##### run

 This will start the user service at port 9000 by default.
 Please hit the /setup endpoint that will create the table in H2 in memory database and insert the data into the database.
-This is purposely created as it is OS agnostic works across all platforms.
+This is purposely created as it is OS agnostic and works across all platforms.

 ## Tech stack used
-Scala, Play framework, H2 database(in memory), Slick, Scalafmt for code hygiene
+Scala, Play framework, H2 database(in memory), Slick, Scalafmt for code hygiene, Scalatest, Mockito

 H2 has been specifically chosen to avoid any external DB installations.